TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 To ensure a good user experience and to meet accessibility guidelines, we should always indicate which fields are required.
 This will often be done by adding an asterisk(\*) to the required field label like we have done in the example.
+You could also add a message to make the meaning of the asterisk(\*) clear to the user.

 ### Text length validations